jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Each interface has a shared part that way.

-A and B share an interface by putting a traingular object symbol inside both A and B and connecting them with an object line makes them represent the same object.
+A and B share an interface by putting a triangular object symbol inside both A and B and connecting them with an object line makes them represent the same object.
 A and B basically both contain the object.
 In that sense, containment can overlap.
 Lines are a way for one object to have multiple containers.
 Lines are a way for objects to overlap.

-You aren’t limited to traingle symbols to make objects overlap.
+You aren’t limited to triangle symbols to make objects overlap.
 You can also use an overlapping notation for circular objects:

 < P >